Environmental Risks of Vacant Buildings

 Thousands of businesses have shut their doors due to the COVID-19 pandemic to prevent the spread of the virus.
-While this has helped to flatten the curve, these vacant buildings now pose an additional threats to people’s health as they begin to re-open: poor air and water quality.
+While this has helped to flatten the curve, these vacant buildings now pose an additional threat to people’s health as they begin to re-open: poor air and water quality.
 We recommend scheduling an independent air quality evaluation ASAP.

 Filter COVID-19 Airborne VirusDue to a lack of ventilation and air flow, previously locked-down facilities have likely developed favorable conditions for toxic mold, allergens, odors, and other contaminants.
 Deferred maintenance issues, hidden water leaks, stagnant plumbing lines and faulty HVAC system will have contributed to an overall degradation of air quality.
 The rise in harmful airborne particulates threatens to aggravate one’s pulmonary and respiratory health.
 This is particularly concerning amidst the COVID-19 virus, which primary affects one’s lungs.